guygreenleaf/guygreenleaf/README.md

     - 🕸️ Anything to do with the web
     - 👓 Front-end frameworks
     - 🛠 DIY Raspberry Pi Projects
-- 👯 I’m looking for Frontend work!
+- 👯 I’m looking for work!
 - 💬 Ask me about Python, Java, C++, ARM Assembly, or Raspi!

 ### 🚀 Quick Stats